regenrek/nuxt-storyblok-starter/README.md

 ## Nujek Framework

-The Starter Kit built-in [Nujek Framework](https://nujek-docs.vercel.app/) which is a collection of powerful nuxt modules for storyblok including a reusable ui library.
+This starter Website template is using [Nujek Framework](https://nujek-docs.vercel.app/) which is a collection of powerful nuxt modules for storyblok including a reusable ui library.

 - 📖 [&nbsp;Nujek - Read more](https://nujek-docs.vercel.app/)